 If you took out your first student loans after October of 2007, you are likely eligible for the Pay As You Earn plan (PAYE).
 This plan requires only paying 10% of your discretionary income where IBR requires 15%.

-This time next year we will have a new President who may be introducing new repayment plans.
 The most important takeaway here is that these plans change.
 Always keep an eye out for the latest and greatest plan because it could save you a bundle.

 If you are married…